-The first stop on my little Jane Austen road trip was Bath, where Jane lived between 1801 and 1806, and set two novels, Northanger Abbey & Persuasion.
+The first stop on my little Jane Austen road trip was the Georgian city of Bath, where Jane lived between 1801 and 1806 and set two novels, Northanger Abbey & Persuasion.
 The problematic nature of being a woman in Regency England was that you had to marry to secure your future.
 Jane Austen wove this predicament into her novels, implying ever so gently that this was utter nonsense.
-After all, she was an intelligent woman who just needed a quiet place to write and didn’t fancy the idea of marrying for pragmatic reasons.
-Bath was an important chapter in Jane’s life.
+After all, Jane was an intelligent woman who just needed a quiet place to write and didn’t fancy the idea of marrying for pragmatic reasons.
+Bath was an important chapter in Jane’s life and her experiences there shaped her life irrevocably, almost ruining her writing career.
+It was noisy and chaotic, certainly not the ideal setting for her writing to flourish.
+Here, she also came to terms with the true quandary of being an unwed woman without an income.
+In 1805, Jane’s father passed away while the family were living in Bath, leaving the Austen women (Jane, sister Cassandra, and Mama Austen) destitute and without a home.
+During this turbulent period of her life, Jane abandoned her manuscript The Watsons and there is no evidence to suggest that Jane Austen wrote anything else at all in Bath.

 Bath is home to The Jane Austen Centre, a gallery that provides a historical snapshot of the Regency period.
-Upon arrival, you will be met by a guide dressed as a Jane Austen character, our guide was Kitty Bennet from Pride and Prejudice.
-She welcomed our group and created a sense of context by explaining a timeline of Jane’s life and how Bath influenced her life and writing.
-Once inside the main gallery you can wander at your own pace, choosing to linger at each display as long as you like.
-The exhibition is a journey through the fashion, social life, and etiquette of Regency Bath.
-The gallery is fun and interactive, you can even dress up in bonnets and empire waisted dresses to take photos.
+Upon arrival, a guide dressed like a Jane Austen character leads the tour.
+Our guide was Kitty Bennet from Pride and Prejudice, who explained a timeline of Jane’s life and how Bath influenced her life and writing.
+Once inside the main gallery you may wander at your own pace, lingering at each display as long as you like.
+There is a wealth of information on offer as you journey through the fashion, social scene, and etiquette of Regency Bath.
+The gallery is fun and interactive, you can even dress up in empire-waisted dresses and bonnets.
+I left the centre with a much greater understanding of Jane Austen’s world and the importance of the social context in her novels.

 The most impressive part of the collection is the wax figure of Jane Austen, which took forensic artist Melissa Dring three years to sculpt.
 A true likeness is impossible to verify, but the figure is based on the 1810 sketch by Cassandra Austen and first-hand quotes that describe Jane’s appearance.

-Bath also hosts an annual Jane Austen Festival, a ten day event held every September.
+Bath hosts an annual Jane Austen Festival, a ten-day event held every September if you would like to get the full Jane Austen experience.

 The Jane Austen Centre